 Once the site is prepared, it generally takes an electrician a day or two to physically install and connect the equipment.
-However, there are more steps involved than just installation of the physical equipment.
+However, there are more steps involved than just the installation of the physical equipment.
 Obtaining the necessary permits can take anywhere from hours to weeks.
 Your installer will hire subcontractors to prepare the site: install or extend your gas line, dig a trench to the gas line, level the site, and pour a concrete pad.
 He must install wiring and a sub-panel and reconfigure your electric service.
-After the unit is physically connected to gas and electric, it must pass utility and/or city inspection.
+After the unit is physically connected to gas and electricity, it must pass utility and/or city inspection.
 Your installer should make all these arrangements.

 Below is a checklist of steps for installation